tenstorrent/tt-inference-server/tt-metal-llama3-70b/README.md

 ## Quick run

 If first run setup has already been completed, start here.
-If first run setup has not been run please see the instructions below for [First run setup][#First run setup].
+If first run setup has not been run please see the instructions below for [First run setup](#first-run-setup).

 ### Docker run - llama3 demo scripts